OzymandiasTheGreat/articles/backup-server/article.md

 You'll be dropped into a terminal prompt.
 Enter the user name you set up and the password when prompted.
 You'll see a welcome message containing system information, ads for Canonical services, and some info about available updates.

 First, we want to update.
 Type `sudo apt update && sudo apt upgrade` and press *Enter*.
-When prompted to confirm type *y* and press *Enter*.
+When prompted to confirm type "y" and press *Enter*.
 Now, wait a while for the updates to complete.

 Now we can set up remote unlocking.